Root number bias for newforms: Introduction

 \begin{prop} Let $M > 1$ be squarefree.
 The spaces $S_k^\new(M^2)'$ have a strict bias towards root number $+1$, i.e., $\Delta(M^2,k)' \ge 0$, for all $k$ if and only if $M$ is odd and $M$ has an odd number of prime factors which are $3 \mod 4$.
 Otherwise, for sufficiently large $k$, the sign of $\Delta(M^2,k)'$ is $(-1)^{k/2} \mu(M)$. \end{prop}

-Thus even though the proof of our theorems suggests the difference in root number bias behavior for cubefree square levels comes from level 1 forms, it can sometimes but not always be explained by twists of level 1 forms.
-In fact, when $M$ is even and squarefree, there are no twists from level 1, so $\Delta(M^2, k)' = \Delta(M^2, k)$.
+Thus even though the proof of our theorems suggests the difference in root number bias behavior for cubefree square levels comes from level 1 forms, this difference does not always disappear when we omit twists of level 1 forms.
+In fact, when $M$ is even and squarefree, there are no twists from level 1.

 From this perspective, it is natural to ask what happens if one excludes all newforms which are twists from smaller levels, i.e., if one restricts to minimal newforms.
 Since every newform in $S_k^\new(4)$ is minimal, and $\Delta(4,k) < 0$ whenever $k \equiv 0 \mod 4$ and $k \ge 12$, the sum of root numbers over minimal newforms is not always positive.
 We also exhibit examples of $p \equiv 3 \mod 4$ such that $S_k^{\new}(p^2)$ has more minimal newforms with root number $-1$ than $+1$.
 On the other hand, we give a simple local condition which forces root numbers to be perfectly equidistributed for minimal forms in certain (not necessarily square) levels.